 (Acts 2:9-41 esp.
 V.41): For the first time Jews of the diaspora believed and received the salvation Jesus offered.
 (Acts 2:46-47 esp.
 V.46 keyword: temple & V.37 keyword: church & 3:25 thru 4:4 esp.
 V.25 keyword: children of the prophets) For the first time orthodox Jews living in Israel believed and received the salvation Jesus offers (V.47) and the believers were first called a church (a calling out, a religious congregation, a Christian community of members on earth or in heaven).
 (Rom.
 1:16) The believing Jews were ordained to be the first to receive salvation.
 WHY?

 (Deut.
 7:1-8 & 14:1-2) Israel (the Hebrews, Jews) is God’s chosen people.
 WHY? (read in order: Gen. 1:1-31 & Ezek.
 28:13 keyword: created, Psa.
 24:1 then Psa.
 115:3) God created everything including man, He owns it and He can do whatever He wishes with it.
-SO: (Rom.3:1-2) To the Jews were given the oracles (those who spoke or wrote the utterances of God) of God who recorded the history of man, the history of Israel, the Law of Moses, the Prophesies, Psalms and etc. (1Tim.
+SO: (Jer.
+3:13-15 esp.
+V.14 keyword: married) God spiritually married Himself to Israel (John 8:40-51 esp.
+V.41 keyword: fornication) so no person could ever say Jesus was born of fornication as the Pharisees tried to do!
+AND: (Rom.3:1-2) To the Jews were given the oracles (those who spoke or wrote the utterances of God) of God who recorded the history of man, the history of Israel, the Law of Moses, the Prophesies, Psalms and etc. (1Tim.
 3:16 & 2Pet.
 1:21) as they were inspired by the Holy Spirit.
-And through that we see God’s relationship with mankind.
+And through those writings (the Bible) we can see the progress of God’s relationship with mankind.